 The insurance company could also negotiate a one-time settlement with you.
 This is called a lump-sum settlement.
 I will discuss that in the next section below.

-For more information on how to appeal, check out our article on Long-term Disability Denied: How to Appeal in 7 Steps.
+For more information on how to appeal, check out our article LTD claim denied.

-While you’re at it, take a look at our article: ‘Will I Have to Pay My LTD Insurer’s Legal fees if I Lose My Case?‘ where we discuss what happens if you win or lose your legal appeal.
+While you’re at it, take a look at our article: ‘Will I Have to Pay My LTD Insurer’s Legal Fees if I Lose My Case?‘ where we discuss what happens if you win or lose your legal appeal and long-term disability lawyer fees.

 Lump-sum Settlements for Long-term Disability